OgGhostJelly/ogj-ferium/README.md

 > If your output directory is not empty when setting it, ferium will offer to create a backup.
 > Please do so if it contains any files you would like to keep.

-Now after adding all your mods, run `ferium upgrade` to download all of them to your output directory.
+Now after adding all your mods, run `ogj-ferium upgrade` to download all of them to your output directory.
 This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
 You can choose to pick a custom output directory during profile creation or [change it later](#configure-1).